CatmanFan/miniCDi/README.md

 * New 3DS: ***~78.79ms*** (~13 fps)
 * Old 3DS: ***~237ms*** (~4 fps)

 All profiled times with the exception of the Windows version are longer than the minimum needed for throttling (16.667ms or 1/60 secs).
-All are compiled using the fastest compile optimizations available under GCC.
+All are compiled using the fastest compile optimizations available under GCC and are accurate as of commit 2e14ffaf5d9d73b1a2df3745225006fff5a1945f.

 ## Credits
 Special credits to [Stovent](https://github.com/Stovent), [CD-i Fan](https://github.com/cdifan) and [Slamy](https://github.com/Slamy) for helping me where possible on this project.
 This project uses partial emulation code ported from the MAME CD-i driver ([see license](https://github.com/mamedev/mame?tab=License-1-ov-file#readme)) as well as Stovent's implementations of the relevant components in [CeDImu](https://github.com/Stovent/CeDImu), and is also based off of CD-i Fan's [cdichips](https://github.com/cdifan/cdichips) documentation of several components including the MCD212, SCC68070 (UART), IKAT and SLAVE and Slamy's documentation of the CDIC (see [CDIC_BlackBoxAnalyzer](https://github.com/Slamy/CDIC_BlackBoxAnalyzer)).
 The emulator uses [Musashi](https://github.com/kstenerud/Musashi) version 4.10 as a core for the 68070 processor.